Pierson Ranch Recreation Area

 Pierson Ranch Recreation Area is a state recreation area in Yankton County, South Dakota in the United States.
 The recreation area is 60 acre and lies directly below Gavins Point Dam and Lewis and Clark Lake and is adjacent to Lake Yankton.
 The area is open for year-round recreation including camping, swimming, fishing, hiking and boating.
 It is 4 mi west of Yankton.

-Recreation
+History

-There are 67 campsites and 2 camper cabins.
-The area is popular for fishing, kayaking, and canoeing on Lake Yankton and the Missouri River.
-The campground was the first campground constructed by the U.S. Army Corps of Engineers (USACE) in 1959 following construction of the nearby Gavins Point Dam.
-In 2001 legislation transferred management of the recreation area from USACE to the South Dakota Department of Game, Fish and Parks as a part of the Lewis & Clark Recreation Area.
+The campground was the first one constructed by the U.S. Army Corps of Engineers in 1959 following construction of the nearby Gavins Point Dam.
+In 2001, legislation transferred management of the recreation area from the Army Corps of Engineers to the South Dakota Department of Game, Fish and Parks under terms of a lease in perpetuity.